EtienneCmb/visbrain/docs/sleep.rst

 Scoring
 +++++++

 This tab contains the scoring table, i.e. where each stage start and finish.
-For further informations about how to score your hypnogram see : :ref:`hypnogram_scoring`
+For further informations about how to score your hypnogram see :ref:`hypnogram_scoring`

 .. _detectiontab:

 Detections
 ++++++++++

 Perform semi-automatic detection.
-For a full tutorial about detections see : :ref:`apply_detection`
+For a full tutorial see :ref:`apply_detection`

 .. _annotationtab:

 Annotations
 +++++++++++

 Add and edit annotations (annotations are defined by a start and end point, as well as an optional text marker).
-To quickly add annotations :
+To quickly add annotations:

 * Use the *Annotate* button in the ruler to annotate the entire window
 * Double click (with left mouse button) on a canvas to add an annotation starting and finishing at the mouse cursor location.

-If you want to import / export annotations, see the :ref:`import_annotation` section.
+If you want to import / export annotations, see the :ref:`import_annotation`

 Shortcuts
 ^^^^^^^^^

 Sleep comes with a bundle of shortcuts that can be used to speed up your productivity.
-If shortcuts don't seems to be active, simply click on a canvas before.
+If shortcuts do not work, simply left click on a canvas.

 ===================     =======================================================
 Keys                    Description